ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 * reactions.master.mods: Modifications to apply to combined master biochemistry
 * reactions.default.tsv: List of reactions from ModelSEED biochemistry
 * reactions.plantdefault.tsv: List of reactions from PlantSEED biochemistry
-* compartments.master.tsv: List of compartments for combined master biochemistry
-* compartments.default.tsv: List of compartments from ModelSEED biochemistry
-* compartments.plantdefault.tsv: Set of compartments from PlantSEED biochemistry

 To build a Biochemistry object from the files, change to the scripts directory and run the following commands:

 1. `./Print_Master_Compounds_List.pl` merges the default and plantdefault files, applies modifications, and creates the master file.
-2. `./Print_Master_Compartments_List.pl` merges the default and plantdefault file and creates the master file.
-3. `./Print_Master_Reactions_From_Files.pl` merges the default and plantdefault files, applies modifications, checks reaction mass and charge balance, and creates the master file.
+2. `./Print_Master_Reactions_From_Files.pl` merges the default and plantdefault files, applies modifications, checks reaction mass and charge balance, and creates the master file.
-5. `./Build_Biochem_JSON.pl master-2015a` creates a Biochemistry object with the ID master-2015a and exports it to a JSON file.
+3. `./Build_Biochem_JSON.pl master-2015a` creates a Biochemistry object with the ID master-2015a and exports it to a JSON file.

 ## Compound file format
 A compound file describes the compounds (or metabolites) involved in biochemical reactions.
 There is one compound per line with fields separated by tabs.
 The following fields are required.